aoshenye/Cutz21/README.md

 testing which url for would be applicable to render template for the form once texts in text box have been submitted.
-Testing nav bar- not showing when screen size reduced. removed materialize UL class of mid hidden and now nav bar showing when screen reduced
+Testing nav bar- not showing when screen size reduced. removed materialize UL class of mid hidden and now nav bar showing when screen reduced problems with identifying appropriate value for code to create a edit functionalty for comments submitted by user.